kohnmart/website/content/projects/snippets.md

 #### Create a Post

 To create a post, click on "Add Post".
 There is a fixed structure for creation.
-First you choose one of the available languages.
+First, you choose one of the available languages.
 Then add a title and the code snippet.
 We made sure that line breaks in the code are retained.
-Optionally, you can add tags in "category" to find the post via search.
+Optionally, you can add tags in "category" to find the posts with the same tag via search.
 The contribution can be deleted at any time.
 An example post can be seen below.

 <image-loader height="medium_wide" image="dev/snippets/first"></image-loader>